 COVID-19 and Pregnancy

-BIDMC's Blair Wylie, MD, MPH, Director of Maternal-Fetal Medicine, and Chloe Zera, MD, MPH, Director of Obstetric Population Health, provide some information and advice for expecting parents below.
+Check out some additional information and advice for expecting parents below.
 If you have specific health concerns, please reach out to your obstetric provider.

 Am I more likely to get COVID-19 during pregnancy?

 People who are pregnant seem to contract COVID-19 at similar rates to people who are not pregnant.
-Due to normal changes in pregnancy, you may be more likely to become very sick from viral infections.
-So while most pregnant people with COVID-19 will not require hospitalization, there may be a slightly higher risk of serious illness.
+However, due to normal changes in pregnancy, you may be more likely to become very sick from viral infections.

-Is it safe for me to come to the hospital?
+Is it safe for me to come to the hospital right now?
 I'm worried that I might get infected by being there.